-For those interested in a career working with children and schools, consider a career as a school bus driver.
-School bus drivers not only transport students and faculty, but they often develop relationships with the children they see every day.
+Driving a school bus can be one of the most rewarding jobs, especially if you like interacting with children.
+School bus drivers not only transport students and faculty to and from school and special events, but they often develop relationships with the children and families they see every day.
 Students, parents, and school staff come to see their school bus drivers as friends and trusted figures.

-Do You Need A CDL To Drive A School Bus?
+Do You Need a CDL to Drive a School Bus?
+Everything You Need to Know

 In addition to obtaining a CDL license, schools will look for passenger and school bus endorsements.
 Many schools will require a clean background check and successful drug screening in order to hire future school bus drivers.
 While a college degree is not essential to a successful career as a school bus driver, all school bus driver requirements include needing to obtain a CDL.
 In addition to school bus driving, there are several other types of truck driving jobs that might surprise you.